 One small handful of Ultrax shampoo contains less caffeine than a cup of coffee.
 That said, the other ingredients in Ultrax help facilitate absorption of the caffeine.

-- Ketoconazole.
+• Ketoconazole.
 It should be no shock that many different types of fungi live in our scalp skin.
 Most of the time, they’re helpful – the “good guys”.
-However, hairsprays and other types of aggressive hair care products (like mouse and perms and straightening) can help bad types of funguses to grow.
+However, hairsprays and other types of aggressive hair care products (like mousse and perms and straightening) can help bad types of funguses to grow.

 Who Should Use Ultrax Labs Hair Surge?